indigo_league: Artist: <user name="jellosaurusrex" site="tumblr.com"> (Default)

 The only known Apricorn ballmaker in the Johto and Kanto regions is Kurt, who lives a quiet life in Azalea Town and tends his own orchard of Apricorn trees.
 Trainers may pick their fill from the orchard and bring them back to Kurt, who will craft them into speciality Pokeballs for P1200 a pop.
 The type of ball made depends on the color of the Apricorn-- fortunately, Kurt's orchard has plenty of healthy trees bearing all colors!

-For a full list of Kurt's various Apricorn pokeballs and the special effects they have, please check the items page for more info.
+For a full list of Kurt's various Apricorn pokeballs and the special effects they have, please check the Items page for more info.

 CAN MY CHARACTER MAKE APRICORN POKEBALLS ON THEIR OWN?